tomreitz/catholicdata/index.md

 * Secretariat

 Event types for regions include
-* Established, when a region is first created or recognized
+* Erected, when a region is first created or recognized
 * Elevated, when an Ecclesiastical region's subtype is upgraded
-* Absorbed, when region ceases to exist because it became part of another region
+* Renamed, when a region's name is changed
 * Split, when a region is split into two new regions
+* United, when a region is joined with another region
+* Absorbed, when a region ceases to exist because it became part of another region
-* Renamed, when a region's name is changed
+* Supressed, when a region ceased to exist and its territory is unted with another region

 -----